 - Cat Fight: Princess Aura (after her HeelFace Turn) and Dale Arden, much to the amusement of everybody watching.
 Half of it is a pillow fight, too.

 - Chekhov's Skill: Flash was a quarterback before coming to Mongo.
-Luckily, there happened to be an awful lot of football-shaped objects at Ming's wedding.
+Luckily, there happened to be an awful lot of football-shaped objects among Ming's tribute.

 - Chronic Backstabbing Disorder: Ming, but he also foments it among his subjects, having them squabble among each other so they don't join forces against him.